 Students who transfer to IU Bloomington after partially completing TSAP requirements will have their transfer credit applied, course by course, to university and School of Education requirements in accordance with established course articulations and transfer credit policies.
-Certification to the School of Education and/ or admission to the Teacher Education Program will be contingent upon completion of the stated requirements.
+Certification to the School of Education and/or admission to the Teacher Education Program will be contingent upon completion of the stated requirements.

-Unofficial transfer credit evaluations completed by anyone other than the Office of Admissions is not a contract; it is an estimate of whether past coursework and experiences meet current Indiana teaching license requirements.
+Unofficial transfer credit evaluations completed by anyone other than the Office of Admissions is not a contract; it is an estimate of whether past coursework and experiences meet current School of Education.
 Individual faculty members and advisors do not have the authority to determine program substitutions.
-Final approval is granted by the Academic Standards Committee.
+Final approval is granted by the School of Education Academic Standards Committee.